105 – Ryerson University

 - Bachelor of Social Work (BSW)

 - Bachelor of Urban and Regional Planning (BURPl)

-In many cases, Ryerson uses portfolios, interviews, auditions and references, as well as grades, to select students.
-Equal consideration is guaranteed to all applicants who apply with a complete application by the following deadline.
+In many cases, we use portfolios, interviews, auditions and references, as well as grades, to select students.
+We guarantee equal consideration to all applicants who apply with a complete application by the following deadline:

 Grades‑Plus programs select students based on grades and non‑academic criteria, such as auditions, portfolios, essays, etc. Grades‑Only programs select students based on academic achievement.

 Many programs review applications after February 1, 2021, subject to space availability.

 For Midwifery applicants, Undergraduate Admissions at Ryerson must receive the required Ryerson Midwifery Supplementary Application Form by February 1, 2021.

 We will not process applications that are incomplete, including incomplete immigration information.